Rep. Alexandria Ocasio-Cortez Releases Green New Deal Outline

 The bill calls for a "10-year national mobilizations" toward accomplishing a series of goals that the resolution lays out.

+(Note: Ocasio-Cortez's office released an updated version of the bill on Thursday.
+The earlier version, which we had included in a prior version of this story, is still available here.)

 Among the most prominent, the deal calls for "meeting 100 percent of the power demand in the United States through clean, renewable, and zero-emission energy sources."
-The ultimate goal is to stop using fossil fuels entirely, as well as to transition away from nuclear energy.
+The ultimate goal is to stop using fossil fuels entirely, Ocasio-Cortez's office told NPR, as well as to transition away from nuclear energy.

-In addition, the framework, as described in the legislation as well as "FAQs" from Ocasio-Cortez's office, calls for a variety of other lofty goals:
+In addition, the framework, as described in the legislation as well as a blog post and "FAQs" from Ocasio-Cortez's office, calls for a variety of other lofty goals:

 - "upgrading all existing buildings" in the country for energy efficiency;

-- working with farmers "to eliminate pollution and greenhouse gas emissions... as much as is technologically feasible" (while supporting family farms and promoting "universal access to healthy food");
+- working with farmers "to eliminate pollution and greenhouse gas emissions ... as much as is technologically feasible" (while supporting family farms and promoting "universal access to healthy food");

 - "Overhauling transportation systems" to reduce emissions — including expanding electric car manufacturing, building "charging stations everywhere," and expanding high-speed rail to "a scale where air travel stops becoming necessary";